Isaac-DeFrain/blog/src/blogs/building-this-blog-01-humble-beginnings.md

 - Generating a manifest file listing all blog posts

 _Solution_: [Custom Vite plugins](../../vite.config.ts) handle all necessary transformations during the build process.
 The plugins run at different stages (`buildStart`, `transformIndexHtml`, `closeBundle`) to ensure proper ordering and availability of files.
 This approach keeps the source code clean while generating production-ready artifacts.
 The details of this process are covered in [part 4 of this series](./building-this-blog-04-build-time-processing.md).

+#### Internal post linking

+_Problem_:

+Links to other blog posts (e.g., `./building-this-blog-02-spa-routing.md`) triggered full page navigation instead of SPA routing.
+This worked in dev (Vite handles SPA routing) but failed on GitHub Pages because it doesn't support client-side routing.

+_Solution_:

+Added link interception in `blog.ts` that:

+1. Detects clicks on internal links within blog content using event delegation.
+2. Extracts the post ID from the link URL (handles base path and .md extensions).
+3. If the link points to a valid blog post, prevents default navigation and uses `handlePostClick()` for SPA routing.
+4. Allows external links to navigate normally.

+Internal blog post links now use SPA routing on both dev and GitHub Pages, avoiding full page reloads.

 ### Conclusion (part 1)